Comp211-FA24/lab-00/README.md

 <p align="center"><em>Remove 2 parameters from <code>sum</code> by deleting until <code>)</code> (displayed as Shift + 0) and clear inside <code>main</code>'s <code>{ }</code></em></p>

-There are many more features we could show, but we hope these two demos have piqued your interest and that you now want to learn vim.
+There are many more features we could show, but we hope these two demos have piqued your interest.

 #### Vim tutorial